jmhertlein/RubyCraft/README.md

-    l - List servers        - Lists all servers registered with rc, as well as their status (up = server is running, down = server is not running) b - Backup a server     - Backs up a server's worlds to its backup directory v - View a server       - exits rc and attaches you to the GNU screen in which the specified server is running
+    l - List servers        - Lists all servers registered with rc, as well as their status (up = server is running, down = server is not running) b - Backup a server     - Backs up a server's worlds to its backup directory p - Prune backups       - Remove backups of a server that are older than a certain number of days v - View a server       - exits rc and attaches you to the GNU screen in which the specified server is running
     x - Exit                - Exits rc.
 (Does not halt servers- if they're running, they keep running).